 How To Purchase

-Perfect item for the sports fan or historian on your gift list.
+This is the perfect item for the sports fan or historian on your gift list.

 Savor more than 300 pages of hard-hitting text, period photos and illustrations from the head and heart of award-winning artist Bill DeOre

-While still in a highchair in Dallas, Bill DeOre was spoon-fed lore from the old Southwest Conference.
+While still in a highchair in Dallas, Texas, Bill DeOre was spoon-fed lore from the old Southwest Conference.
 And never lost his appetite.

 DeOre graduated from former SWC-member Texas Tech in advertising art and design, and came back to the Dallas Morning News to win numerous awards as a nationally syndicated cartoonist.